hdorgeval/le-livre-des-rois/src/markdown/en/warner/04-jamshid/03-how-iblis-turned-cook.md

 >
 > Upon thy shoulders.

-Off his guard Zahhak
+Off his guard Zahhak replied :

-Replied :

 > I grant it ; it may do thee grace.